nhsconnect/CareConnectAPI/pages/design/design_exchange_patterns.md

 This section demonstrates how FHIR Exchange Paradigms relate to Information Sharing Patterns.

 The exchange paradigms are complimentary, each having it's strengths and weaknesses.
-A solution may combine Information Sharing Patterns or Paradigms.
+A solution may combine Information Sharing Patterns or Exchange Paradigms.

 ## RESTful API ##